 Hospitality Youth Initiative (HYI)

-The Hospitality Youth Initiative is aimed at helping unemployed youth to find meaningful employment in the hospitality industry at entry level.
-The programme targets unemployed youths between the ages of 18 and 35, with a matric qualification.
+The HYI is aimed at helping unemployed youth to find meaningful employment in the hospitality industry at entry level.

+The programme targets unemployed youths between the ages of 18 and 35 who have a matric qualification.